-Path Contents / openSF program folder root.
+Root Path Contents / openSF program folder root.
 After installation, this folder may be read-only.
 It contains many files, but the most relevant are: openSF: framework launcher openSF_updater and uninstall: utility programs openSF_defaults.properties: optional configuration file that may contain default settings for all workspaces.
 See section 4.2.1.2. /data Folder with a template for global configuration files.
-Inside xml/import folder there are XSLT files intended to transform exported databases from old versions into current openSF databases. /features, /plugins, /p2, /configuration Folders that contain Eclipse related files with fixed configuration /ParameterEditor Folder that contains the ParameterEditor executable (see Section 4.3.3.6.3) /resources /documentation Default folder for framework documentation. /test Folder with example simulations.
+Inside xml/import folder there are XSLT files intended to transform exported databases from old versions into current openSF databases.
+IR> /features, /plugins, /p2, /configuration Folders that contain Eclipse related files with fixed configuration STD /ParameterEditor Folder that contains the ParameterEditor executable (see Section 4.3.3.6.3) <opensf_instdir></opensf_instdir> /resources /documentation Default folder for framework documentation. <open< td="">/testFolder with example simulations.
 This folder contains the modules binaries for running the test simulation. lib: shared libraries bin: modules binaries data: files used in the examples of the validation database. batch: example of configuration file for batch simulations. conf: examples of module configuration files. database: validation database in XML format. perturbations: sample input files of parameters' perturbations. simulations: the configuration and input files used by each of the simulations provided in the validation database.
-The files are arranged in subfolders with the same name as the simulation that uses them. timeline: example timeline scenario file. / The workspace folder, which can be selected from within openSF.
+The files are arranged in subfolders with the same name as the simulation that uses them. timeline: example timeline scenario file.</open<> /test Folder with example simulations.
+This folder contains the modules binaries for running the test simulation. lib: shared libraries bin: modules binaries data: files used in the examples of the validation database. batch: example of configuration file for batch simulations. conf: examples of module configuration files. database: validation database in XML format. perturbations: sample input files of parameters' perturbations. simulations: the configuration and input files used by each of the simulations provided in the validation database.
+The files are arranged in subfolders with the same name as the simulation that uses them. timeline: example timeline scenario file. <workspace></workspace> / The workspace folder, which can be selected from within openSF.
 It must be user-writable.
 If the program installation folder <opensf_instdir> is writable, it is used as the default value.
-Otherwise, the user will be prompted to select a workspace folder on first run, see section 4.2.1.</opensf_instdir> /.metadata Eclipse configuration applicable for each workspace / Root location for "user" data, including module binaries and configuration/input files.
+Otherwise, the user will be prompted to select a workspace folder on first run, see section 4.2.1.</opensf_instdir> lork /.metadata Eclipse configuration applicable for each workspace V /openSF.properties openSF configuration applicable for each workspace. / Root location for "user" data, including module binaries and configuration/input files.
 If unspecified in the configuration/environment, defaults to <workspace>.
 Any relative paths specified by the user are composed relative to this location.
-As such, it also contains the file-based databases (.db files).</workspace> /simulations openSF simulations root folder.
+As such, it also contains the file-based databases (.db files).</workspace> \$E2E_HOME /simulations openSF simulations root folder.
 This folder will contain the output of all executions run.
-This path is set by default to $$E2E_HOME/simulations$, but it is user configurable (see Sec.
+This path is set by default to \$ E2E_HOME/simulations , but it is user configurable (see Sec.
 3.3.2). /simulations/ <id></id> Simulation folder.
 Every simulation, once executed, has one directory structured as this one.
 However, if the execution is of type Timeline, Iteration, Perturbation or Batch, there will be a parent folder with several sub-simulation executions located under it.
-Each normal simulation folder (or timeline/iteration subfolder) contains the input and configuration files used by the modules and their outputs. /data /features, /plugins, /p2, /configuration /ParameterEditor /resources /documentation /test / /.metadata /openSF.properties / /simulations
+Each normal simulation folder (or timeline/iteration subfolder) contains the input and configuration files used by the modules and their outputs.